desanju2233/XpenseAI/README.md

 5. **Model Depth**: Detailed every layer, preprocessing step, and training parameter.
 6. **Actionable**: Provides clear instructions for setup, training, and deployment.

-### Final Steps
-- **Save**: Copy this into `README.md` in your `XpenseAI/` directory.
-- **Push**: `git add README.md && git commit -m "Update README with full details" && git push origin main`.
-- **Verify**: Check on GitHub to ensure it renders correctly.

-This README should now be a comprehensive, error-free guide for your project.
-Let me know if you’d like further adjustments!